Feeld: Operation

 The basic app is free to use to match with and message with other members, with optional in-app purchases available for additional features.

 Members sign into the app using their email address, phone number (SMS), Google, Facebook, or Apple account.
 They build their profile, choosing between 20+ sexuality, gender, and Desire options each, and can link their profile with up to five friends and/or partners via the 2024 launch of the Constellation feature.
 Users can choose whom they want to see (singles, couples, genders) and refine their search based on geographical search area, age, relationship type, and sexual preferences.
 The app then presents other users' profiles to look at.
 Members have the option to verify their profile by taking a live selfie to match with their profile photo.

-Liking or Disliking indicate interest or disinterest in another's profile, and, uniquely for dating apps, users can decide to skip a profile to make a choice later.
+Liking or Disliking indicate interest or uninterest in another's profile, and, uniquely for dating apps, users can decide to skip a profile to make a choice later.
 When two users like each other, they become "Connections" and can message each other.
 The app also enables members to create group chats between multiple people.

 As well as showing other members around them, the app offers the ability to visit and meet members far away through "Locations".
 It also offers Virtual Locations as a way to connect over like-minded interests, regardless of geographical location.